 That’s the secret sauce… When you are always creating, you are improving your creativity muscle.
 Some things you create won’t be good.
 But who cares?

 If you create a ton of stuff, some of them will be good.
 And that’s what matters the most.

 The best thing is:

-The more you practise, the better your creations will be.
-And the stronger your creative muscle will grow.
+The more you practise, the better your creation will be.
+And the stronger your creativity muscle will grow.

 It’s like going to the gym.
 If you go to the gym everyday to grow your arm muscles (and you put effort while doing the exercises), your muscle will eventually start to improve and grow.